 If you have neither of those things, though, don’t despair – what’s most important is that you can write high-quality health content and be easy to work with.

-If you’re trying to decide if you need a writing degree to be a health writer or a medical degree to write about medicine, think about where the gaps in your skillset lie.
+If you’re trying to decide if you need a medical degree or a writing degree to be a medical writer, think about any potential gaps in your skillset.
 Often, work experience is more valuable than getting a degree.

 In terms of skills – of course, you need exceptional written and communicative skills to be a health writer.
 You also need excellent medical knowledge, and you should be organised, reliable, professional, able to work efficiently, have a quality and credibility mindset, and care about producing high-quality health writing that makes a difference.